Our Story

 And also, a small group of our ecovillagers formed a separate cooperative to own and run the Deli.

 In 2010, the ecovillage employed Charles Durrett and Katie McCamant, who helped us separate and define three interdependent but autonomous entities under the ecovillage ‘umbrella’ – farm, residential and commercial/mixed use.
-And at this time, we shifted the residential portion of our site plans to the cohousing model, called ourselves Groundswell Cohousing, with homes and common facilities owned under strata rules, and we made a priority of The Common House at Groundswell Cohousingcompleting the residential part of the ecovillage.
+And at this time, we shifted the residential portion of our site plans to the cohousing model, called ourselves Groundswell Cohousing, with homes and common facilities owned under strata rules, and we made a priority of completing the residential part of the ecovillage.

 During the next few years, we used a consensus-based community decision-making process to plan, design and implement the architectural site and building plans, that were rendered by Durrett, based both on our requests, and practical/economic realities.
 By summer 2012, we had completed our waste-water system with wetland marsh.
 And by summer 2014, the last phase homes were finished and a total of 31 households moved in.
 At the time of writing (spring 2015) the common house is nearing completion.